 2. Take your time

-While it might be hard, it’s a good idea to resist the temptation to dive right in and arouse yourself with some delayed gratification.
+While it might be hard, it’s a good idea to resist the temptation to dive right in, and instead, to go for some delayed gratification.

 3. Use circular motion

-"Lightly massage your partner’s breasts and areola with large, circular yet gentle strokes," says King.
+"Lightly massage your partner’s breasts and areolas with large, circular yet gentle strokes," says King.
 "You can also squeeze the entire breast to [heighten] anticipation and mix up the tempo."

 4. Trace a swirl from the outside in

-"Open your hand and caress the nipples with the palms of your hands instead of using fingertips.
-Create circular and up and down motions," says Howard.
+"Open your hands, and caress the nipples with the palms of your hands instead of using fingertips.
+Create circular and up-and-down motions," says Howard.
 "Think: wax on, wax off, but in a more sensual way.
-For added pleasure and comfort, add a small amount of lube or moisturizer to your hand before you begin."
+For added pleasure and comfort, add a small amount of lube or moisturizer to your hands before you begin."